Disease/Disorder

 Etiology

 Multifactorial changes at the cellular level are just beginning to be described.
 In different anatomical locations, the same histopathological phenotype may have different tumor biology.
-Malignant transformation at the molecular level is much less understood in children.
+Malignant transformation at the molecular level is not well understood in children.

 Epidemiology including risk factors and primary prevention